cscorley/dissertation/chapters/4_results/3_combo.md

 significant ($p<0.01$) compared to the alternate with an effect size low at
 $r=0.2181$.
 Likewise, a Wilcoxon rank-sum test reveals that the
 \optimalDITmodel is not statistically significant ($p=0.2262$) compared to the alternate.
 This suggests that the DIT is less sensitive to parameter changes, allowing the user to select the model configuration that works best for FLT.

-\todo{i think this is probably due to the less actual ranks possible}

 When we consider all systems together for corpus construction (Tables
 \ref{table:combo-flt-corpus-sweep-wilcox} and